-- HR - who will be familiar with the Armed Forces community and transition process from military to civilian life and willing to have 1:1 meeting with potential candidate from the armed forces community to explore areas of prior learning and experience and relevance for the jobs available.
+- HR - be familiar with the Armed Forces community and transition process from military to civilian life and willing to have 1:1 meeting with potential candidate from the armed forces community to explore areas of prior learning and experience and relevance for the jobs available.

-Role of the HE:FE Veterans Champion’s Network
+Role of the ADVANCE Network

-The HEFE-VCN is intended to be a supporting network.
+ADVANCE is intended to be a supporting network.
 You all are/will be members.
 Due to the extensive knowledge and practice in the field, this will be led by the VAFCs from GCU and ENU namely: